Inşirah Hanım

-Inşirah Hanım (انشراح خانم; "relief, cheer, joy"; born Seniye Voçibe; 10 July 1887 - 10 June 1930) was the second consort of Sultan Mehmed VI of the Ottoman Empire, but divorced by him before he took the throne.
+İnşirah Hanım (انشراح خانم; "relief, cheer, joy"; born Seniye Voçibe; 10 July 1887 − 10 June 1930) was the second consort of Sultan Mehmed VI of the Ottoman Empire, but divorced by him before he ascended to the throne.

 Early life

-Inşirah Hanım was born on 10 July 1887 in Maşukiye, İzmit.
+İnşirah Hanım was born on 10 July 1887 in Maşukiye, İzmit.
 Born as Seniye Voçibe, she was a member of Ubykh noble family, Voçibe.
 Her father was Aziz Bey Voçibe.
 She had a brother named Zeki Bey (1880s – 1930s).
 She was a niece of Dürriaden Kadın, a Sultan Mehmed V's consort (Mehmed VI older half-brother).

 She was taken into palace by one of her relatives.
-Here her name according to the custom of the Ottoman court was changed to Inşirah.
-She then became a lady-in-waiting to Şayeste Hanim, a consort of Sultan Abdülmejid I and adoptive mother of Mehmed VI.
-Inşirah was described as a tall beauty, with gorgeous blue eyes and very long dark brown hair.
+Here her name according to the custom of the Ottoman court was changed to İnşirah.
+She then became a lady-in-waiting to Şayeste Hanim, a consort of Sultan Abdülmejid I and adoptive mother of Mehmed VI. İnşirah was described as a tall beauty, with gorgeous blue eyes and very long dark brown hair.

 Marriage

 One day, when Mehmed was in his forties, he visited his adoptive mother Şayeste Hanım at her palace.
-Here he saw Inşirah, then seventeen years old, and he asked Şayeste to give him Inşirah in marriage.
+Here he saw İnşirah, then seventeen years old, and he asked Şayeste to give him İnşirah in marriage.
 For the previous twenty years, Mehmed had had only one wife, Nazikeda Hanım.
 However, after having three daughters, in 1894 Nazikeda became unable to bear any more children.
-Mehmed was crown prince, so she allowed him to take other consorts in order to have a male heir.
-Inşirah did not want to marry Mehmed and wrote to her father and brother, saying that she would not marry a man who could be her father.
-Both of them severely scolded her and forced her to accept the marriage, and Inşirah finally relented.
+Mehmed was crown prince, so she allowed him to take other consorts in order to have a male heir. İnşirah did not want to marry Mehmed and wrote to her father and brother, saying that she would not marry a man who could be her father.
+Both of them severely scolded her and forced her to accept the marriage, and İnşirah finally relented.
 The marriage took place on 8 July 1905 in the Çengelköy Palace.
 She remained childless.
 After her marriage, her brother, Zeki Bey became aide-de-camp to Mehmed.

-One day, she caught Mehmed in the bedroom with a servant girl named Periru.
+İnşirah was not happy, but she was still described as jealous of Mehmed.
+One day, she caught Mehmed in the bedroom with a servant girl named Periru Kalfa.
 She stated this as her reason to leave the Palace and ask for a divorce, which Mehmed granted angrily, since he felt insulted by her.
 After which he divorced her on 17 November 1909.
 Since she divorced before Mehmed's accession to the throne in 1918, she never became an Imperial Consort.